saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 used was web scrapped all at one point by a third party.
 Therefore, due to time and human error, there is bound to be false or missing data.
 Another thing to note is that several of our variables, such as reviews and content rating, were incredibly skewed.
-On of the more major issues with this dataset was that 1474 of the 10841 observations were missing a response.
-That means that 10% of our observations were missing throughout the modelling process potentially creating bias and skew.
+One of the larger issues with this dataset was that 1474 of the 10841 observations were missing a value for the response variable.
+That means that 10% of our observations were missing throughout the modelling process, potentially creating bias and skew.

+Additionally, it is important to note that the Google Play Store is a constantly changing environment.
+Apps come in and out of fashion in an often unpredictable manner, which our model may not predict.
+For example, TikTok, which is considered a social app, and which we chose to test our model on, is a new app that is immensely popular and already has 14 million reviews.
+Since our data set is old, we do not have this app in our model, however it may or may not have had an effect on our predictions.
+Since the play store is prone to change based on trends, it intrinsically presents a challenge for creating an accurate model that predicts ratings for apps that are up-to-date.

+It is important to also consider that there may be external factors not accounted for that can influence the rating on an app.
+One of these is engagement with a user in-app- many apps will have pop-up windows that remind a user to rate an app, and in some cases, even offer incentive for the user to give a 5-star review.
+This potentially can make reviews more biased and explain why app reviews are so high.
+Additionally, when working with reviews, it is important to remember that people also often only rate an app if they feel strong positive or negative emotions about it, so Ratings may not accurately reflect how all app users feel about any given app.

 If we were to start over with this project, we would probably look more closely at the dataset.
-Many of our variables had issues that needed to be taken care of in order to conduct multilinear regression.
+Many of our variables had issues that needed to be taken care of in order to conduct multiple linear regression.
 For instance, we needed to completely relevel a categorical variable, Category.
-There were other variables that were challenging such as a time related variable and variables related to the version of the applications.
-If we were to restart the project, we would probably find a different dataset.
+There were other variables that were challenging, such as a time related variable and variables related to the version of the applications that we should have realized earlier on needed special attention.

 If we were to continue the current project with the current dataset we would have explored how the factors contributing to app success change over time and specifically from year-to-year, we would set different baseline levels for every combination of categorical variables and redo the models and model selection.
-To improve our analysis, we would make training and test cases and conduct a k-folf cross validation that will allow us to assess the model’s fit allowing us to make sure that the model is not too closely fit as to check generalizability, but also make sure that it is specific enough to the data.
-Regarding the data itself, we would probably attempt to webscrape the data now as to have data that more closely reflects the current situation.
+To improve our analysis, we would make training and test cases and conduct a k-fold cross validation that will allow us to assess the model’s fit allowing us to make sure that the model is not too closely fit as to check generalizability, but also make sure that it is specific enough to the data.
+Regarding the data itself, we would probably attempt to re-scrape the data now as to have data that more closely reflects the current Google play store.
+Additionally, another factor that may be important to any given app rating is whether or not there are in-app purchases availiable.
+This is one aspect of an app that our data set did not provide information about, however ideally we would be able to put this information into our model to see if it helps us predict rating.

 ## Section 4: Conclusion

 In conclusion, our project’s goal was to understand what factors contribute to an apps success as measured by the average rating given to an application.
-By conducting multinormial regression analysis, we found that the categories and size variables are vital to the outcome of the mean ratings for an application.
-This can be useful to app developers, users, and application stores in how to view, change, and ustiliza applications.
+By conducting multiple regression analysis, we found that the categories and size variables are vital to the outcome of the mean ratings for an application.
+This can be useful to app developers, users, and application stores in how to view, change, and utilize applications.

 ## Section 5: Additional Work